-The tasks to be performed by the Actuarial Function are extensively described in the European and Belgian Solvency II regulation, especially in the circular NBB_2016_31.
+The tasks to be performed by the Actuarial Function are extensively described in the European and Belgian Solvency II regulation, especially in the circular NBB\2016\31.
 In pursuing its legal objectives, the Actuarial Function concerns itself with the following:

-- Coordinating the calculation of the technical provisions (i.e. the sum of the best estimate of liabilities and the risk margin) what includes all of the following tasks: - Applying methodologies and procedures to assess the sufficiency of the technical provisions and to ensure that their calculation is consistent with the requirements set out in Articles 75 to 86 of Directive 2009/138/EC and Articles 123 to 139 of the Belgian Solvency II Law; - Assessing the uncertainty associated with the estimates made in the calculation of technical provisions; - Ensuring that any limitations of data used to calculate technical provisions are properly dealt with; - Ensuring that the most appropriate approximations for the purposes of calculating the best estimate are used in cases referred to in Article 82 of Directive 2009/138/EC and Art.
-137 of the Belgian Solvency II Law; - Ensuring that homogeneous risk groups of insurance and reinsurance obligations are identified for an appropriate assessment of the underlying risks; - Considering the relevant information provided by financial markets and generally available data on underwriting risks and ensuring that it is integrated into the assessment of technical provisions; - Comparing in the calculation of technical provisions from year to year and justifying any material differences; - Ensuring that an appropriate assessment is provided of options and guarantees included in insurance and reinsurance contracts. - Ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions and issue an opinion on the sources and the degree of uncertainty of the estimate of the technical provisions. - Assessing the sufficiency and quality of the data and IT systems used in the calculation of technical provisions and eventually make recommendations on the processes. - Making sure that best estimates are compared against experience and that material differences are explained. - Informing the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions, taking into account sensitivity results of underlying risks and explaining clearly any eventual concern on the technical provisions adequacy.
+- Coordinating the calculation of the technical provisions (i.e. the sum of the best estimate of liabilities and the risk margin) what includes all of the following tasks: - Applying methodologies and procedures to assess the sufficiency of the technical provisions and to ensure that their calculation is consistent with the requirements set out in Articles 75 to 86 of Directive 2009/138/EC and Articles 123 to 139 of the Belgian Solvency II Law. - Assessing the uncertainty associated with the estimates made in the calculation of technical provisions. - Ensuring that any limitations of data used to calculate technical provisions are properly dealt with. - Ensuring, in accordance with Article 272 of the Delegated Regulation (EU) 2015/35, that the most appropriate approximations for the purpose of calculating the best estimate are used.
+Additionally, for Individual Health insurance, the Actuarial Function must verify that any deviations from the base case do not result in an underestimation of technical provisions as detailed in the Communication NBB 2020 043. - Ensuring that homogeneous risk groups of insurance and reinsurance obligations are identified for an appropriate assessment of the underlying risks. - Considering the relevant information provided by financial markets and generally available data on underwriting risks and ensuring that it is integrated into the assessment of technical provisions. - Comparing in the calculation of technical provisions from year to year and justifying any material differences. - Ensuring that an appropriate assessment is provided of options and guarantees included in insurance and reinsurance contracts. - Ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions and issue an opinion on the sources and the degree of uncertainty of the estimate of the technical provisions. - · Assessing the sufficiency and quality of the data and IT systems used in the calculation of technical provisions and eventually make recommendations on the processes.

-- Controlling the adequacy of the technical provisions as defined in the Royal Decree 17.11.1994 on the annual accounts of insurance and reinsurance companies ('accounting decree'). - In case of transfer of an insurance or reinsurance portfolio to another party, providing for a report on the Technical Provisions of the transferred portfolio and an assessment on the impact of this transfer on the total Technical Provisions of the undertaking. - With respect to the underwriting and pricing policy, having regards to the tariff sufficiency to cover the future claims and expenses including the impact of options and guaranties, the effect of the inflation, the legal risk3, the premium adjustment mechanism and the anti-selection: - Expressing an opinion on the pricing, the reserving and the reinsurance of new products or adaptation of products having an impact on the profitability; - Analysing annually the profitability of the portfolio based on prospective and retrospective (i.e. annual accounts) base; - Analysing the underwriting limits; - Making recommendations and providing advice with respect to risk acceptance.
+- Making sure that best estimates are compared against experience and that material differences are explained. - Informing the administrative, management or supervisory body of the reliability and adequacy of the calculation of technical provisions, considering sensitivity results of underlying risks and explaining clearly any eventual concern on the technical provisions adequacy. - Controlling the adequacy of the technical provisions as defined in the Royal Decree 17.11.1994 on the annual accounts of insurance and reinsurance companies ('accounting decree'). - In case of transfer of an insurance or reinsurance portfolio to another party, providing for a report on the Technical Provisions of the transferred portfolio and an assessment on the impact of this transfer on the total Technical Provisions of the undertaking. - With respect to the underwriting and pricing policy, having regards to the tariff sufficiency to cover the future claims and expenses including the impact of options and guaranties, the effect of the inflation, the legal risk, the premium adjustment mechanism and the anti-selection: - Expressing an opinion on the pricing, the reserving and the reinsurance of new products or adaptation of products having an impact on the profitability. - Analysing annually the profitability of the portfolio based on prospective and retrospective (i.e. annual accounts) base. - Analysing the underwriting limits. - Making recommendations and providing advice with respect to risk acceptance.